Single Storey Extension - Simple Guide

 This covers England and Wales and was put together in 1996.
 It means that if you are undertaking any changes to your space that affect your neighbours, you must give them prior notice of this before going ahead.

-Right Of Light Act
+Right of Light Act

 The 45-Degree Rule